valera2042/Sample-size-calculation-for-bioequivalence-trials/README.md

 - the number of subjects

 # Example of the calculation

+The script takes the dataframe (excel sheet) and computed the sample size, the power, the pooledCV for the desired study What is the design of the desired study?
 1. Create an excel sheet with the input data of a single or multiple bioequivalence pivotal trials
 ![image](https://github.com/user-attachments/assets/cf173960-8964-4804-9c37-994644284ab5)